-Wellpoint makes a good faith effort to provide at least 30 calendar days written notice of a provider's termination to all members who are seen on a regular basis by that provider before the termination effective date, regardless of the reason for the termination.
+Wellpoint will notify members according to CMS guidelines, generally 45 calendar days before the termination date for PCPs and behavioral health providers and 30 calendar days before termination date for other providers.
 Wellpoint may provide member notification in less than 30 days' notice as a result of a provider's death or exclusion from the federal health programs.

-When a termination involves a PCP, all members who are patients of that PCP are notified of the termination.
+When a termination involves a PCP, all members who are patients of that PCP are notified the termination. of